cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ## Logging with Logback and SLF4J

 When creating Spring Boot applications that depends on the `spring-boot-starter-web` artifact, [Logback][logback] will be pulled as a transitive dependency and will be used default logging system.
+Logback is a mature and flexible logging system and that can be used directly or, preferable, with [SLF4J][slf4j]

-Logback is a mature and flexible logging system and we can use use it directly or, preferable, use it with [SLF4J][slf4j], a logging facade or abstraction for various logging frameworks.
+SLF4J a logging facade or abstraction for various logging frameworks.
 For logging with SLF4J, we first have to obtain a [`Logger`][org.slf4j.Logger] instance using [`LoggerFactory`][org.slf4j.LoggerFactory], as shown below:

 ```java
 public class Example {